hpfem/hermes-tutorial/doc/src/hermes2d/P03-transient/02-runge-kutta.rst

      F(T) = - \int_{\Omega} \frac{\lambda}{c \varrho} \nabla T\cdot \nabla v
             + \int_{\Gamma_{air}} \frac{\alpha \lambda}{c \varrho} (T_{ext}(t) - T)v.

-This is different from example `01-implicit-euler <http://hpfem.org/hermes/doc/src/hermes2d/P03-timedep/01-implicit-euler.html>`_ where the discretization of the time derivative term was hardwired in the weak formulation.
+This approach is very different from the previous example P03/01-implicit-euler where the discretization of the time derivative term was hardwired into the weak formulation.

 The function $F$ above is the stationary residual of the equation (i.e., the weak form of the right-hand side).
-Since the Runge-Kutta equations are solved using the Newton's method, the reader may want to look at the `Newton's method section <http://hpfem.org/hermes/doc/src/hermes2d/P02-nonlinear/newton-intro.html>`_ before reading further.
+Since the Runge-Kutta equations are solved using the Newton's method, the reader may want to look at the Newton's method section in Part II before reading further.
 The weak form for the Jacobian matrix of the stationary residual is

 .. math::